the real estate sales cycle

 The Full Custom Option for Real-Estate Marketing

-If you take the custom route, you should implement a standalone CRM.
-You will also need to integrate your CRM into the website so that newly generated leads are added to specific ongoing campaigns.
-This, once again, is more challenging to complete up front, but gives a high level of control in how everything will function.
+When taking the custom website route, it’s recommended to implement a standalone CRM (Customer Relationship Management) system.
+Integrating your CRM into the website ensures that newly generated leads are seamlessly added to specific ongoing campaigns.
+Although this integration may present initial challenges, it provides you with a high level of control over how everything functions together.

 Concierge Service